jtfogarty/007ba7/content/homelab/wtf.md

 ---
 <div style="font-size: 12px; text-align: right !important"; >Updated 2020-09-04 </div><p>

 What's This For?
-I'm gald you asked.
+I'm glad you asked.

 The main purpose is for learning.
 There is no better teacher than doing.
 Running Kubernetes in the cloud is not cheap.
 Experimenting with DevOps, Chat-Opts or Git-Ops requires multiple k8s clusters to make it realistic .
 Building this lab has the added benefit of allowing me to self-host some projects, including this site.